Gifts That Cost You Nothing Now

 You may reduce your taxes by receiving a tax receipt for the value and avoiding probate fees by removing the assets from your estate.

-A gift of funds remaining in your bank accounts, brokerage accounts or certificate of deposit (CD)
+A gift of funds remaining in your bank accounts, investment accounts or guaranteed investment certificates (GIC)

 This is one of the easiest gifts to give and one of the most useful in accomplishing your philanthropic goals.
-The next time you visit your bank, you can name SickKids (Charitable Business Number: 108084419RR0001) as the beneficiary of a checking or savings bank account, a certificate of deposit (CD), or a brokerage account.
-When you do, you’ll take a powerful step toward transforming the way we do medicine, to make a bigger impact on pediatric patients for generations to come.
+The next time you visit your bank, you can name SickKids (Charitable Business Number: 108084419RR0001) as the beneficiary of a checking or savings bank account, an investment account, or guaranteed investment certficate.
+When you do, you’ll take a powerful step toward transforming the way we do medicine, to make a bigger impact on paediatric patients for generations to come.

 Donor-Advised Fund (DAF) residuals